jeffpar/pcjs.v1/devices/pc/machine/compaq/README.md

  - [COMPAQ SLT Series](#compaq-slt-series) (SLT/286)
  - COMPAQ DeskPro 386/33
  - [COMPAQ LTE Series](#compaq-lte-series) (LTE and LTE/286)

-At the moment, only the [COMPAQ DeskPro 386](deskpro386/) is supported, but now that we have ROMs for a few other COMPAQ machines -- most importantly, their **first** machine, the [COMPAQ Portable](/devices/pc/rom/compaq/bios/portable/) -- more should follow.

 ### Regarding The COMPAQ Name